knoppys/knoppys-wp/README.md

 PLEASE NOTE, IF YOUR GOING TO USE THIS THEME AND EXPECT TO USE THE UPDATES, PLEASE CREATE AND USE A CHILD THEME

+VERSION 4
+- Updated the .htaccess file with some new hardening measures
+- Added some new functions for theme customisation and development
+- Removed some junk from the root
+- Updated single and page files.

 VERSION 3
 THEME CHANGES